ypereirareis/ypereirareis.github.io/_posts/2015-05-28-elasticsearch-foselasticabundle-symfony-index-aliases-and-zero-downtime.markdown

 **Zero downtime indexing**

-The magic is in the fact that with FOSElasticaBundle when can start a reindexing process running the previous command again:
+The magic is in the fact that with FOSElasticaBundle we can start a reindexing process running the previous command again:

 {% highlight bash %}
 app/console fos:elastica:populate